sonic-net/sonic-mgmt/ansible/doc/README.testbed.k8s.Setup.md

 - Expected container behavior after the container is intentionally or unintentionally stopped
 - Switching between Local and Kubernetes management mode for a given container
   - Addition and removal of SONiC DUT labels
-- Changing image version in middle of Daemonset deployment
+- Proper management of Kubernetes features through DUT reboots, unreachable master

 During each of the following states:
 - When all master servers are up and running